mariajbellido/mariajbellido/README.md

 And it's also awesome to see that I have many transferable skills to offer to companies thanks to my previous training and professional experience.

-I'm looking for new opportunities, so if my profile caught your attention, please drop a line a say hi 👋
+I'm looking for new opportunities, so if my profile caught your attention, and you have an open job where my skills match, please drop a line and say hi 👋